Marvinda0/DANAinfo/README.md

 - **Backend**: Flask API, including routes to retrieve missing persons data and casualty statistics.
 - **Database**: MongoDB Atlas, used to store information on missing persons.
 - **Web Scraping**: BeautifulSoup and Requests for fetching and updating casualty data from reliable sources.
-- **Deployment**: Deployed on Heroku or a similar platform to make the application accessible online.
+- **Deployment**: Deployed on Heroku.
+It is now down due to inactivity.

 ## Development Status